Skip to main content

 The metrics clients care about (even if they don’t know the names)

 Cost per lead or cost per acquisition.
-This is the metric your client understands intuitively.
+When lead volume is the primary goal, this is often a useful headline metric.
 “You spent $3,200 and got 48 leads, so each lead cost about $67.”
-They can compare that to the lifetime value of their customer and decide whether it makes sense.
-Always lead with this metric.
+Compare it with the account target and downstream lead quality when those signals are available.

 Total leads or conversions.
 Raw volume matters to clients.
 “You got 48 leads this week” is concrete and tangible.
 They can compare it to the number of new customer inquiries they’re actually seeing, which helps ground the data in their real-world experience.